It’s What Greta Thunberg Would Do.

 - Be sure to include your name and mailing address!

-- That logging outside the park is widely accepted as the ultimate cause of this decline.
+- Logging within federally designated critical habitat for caribou is widely accepted as the ultimate cause of this decline.

 - Hon.
 George Heyman, Minister of Environment & Climate Change Strategy